A bit of NYC Signal History

-Do you remember the old-fashioned two-color (red and green) traffic lights of New York City?
-Whenever I visited New York in the 1970s, besides the other “colorful sights” I might see, I was fascinated by the considerable number of red and green (no amber) traffic lights scattered throughout the city.
-These quaint fixtures were the vanishing remnants of the original GE and Horni/Ruleta signals that had been installed from the late 1920s into the ’40s.
-Although the city had standardized on 3-color signals way back in the early 1950s, it took over 40 years to replace all of the 2-color units.
+Do you remember the old-fashioned two-color (red and green only) traffic lights of New York City?
+Whenever I visited New York in the 1970s, I was fascinated by the old 4-way signals with only red and green lights that were scattered around the city.
+These quaint fixtures I saw were the vanishing remnants of the original GE and Horni/Ruleta signals that were installed from the 1920s through the 1940s.

-In the early years of my collecting, I sold a Ruleta signal that I had partially dismantled.
-I always regretted that sale, so I kept my eyes open for a replacement, and in 2012, I drove to New Hampshire to purchase another NYC red-green signal from a retired New Yorker.
-According to him, the light was taken down from Merrick Blvd in Laurelton, Queens in the mid-1970s and given to him on the spot by the contractor.
-This is evidently a later (1940s) variation of this type of signal.
-It has the Horni/Ruleta design, but has no manufacturer name stamped or embossed that I can find.
-The original wiring was plastic-coated, rather than the older cloth style.
+In May 2012.
+I drove to New Hampshire to purchase this light from a retired New Yorker.
+According to him, it was taken down from Merrick Blvd in Laurelton, Queens in the mid-1970s and given to him on the spot by the contractor.
+This is evidently a later (late 1940s?) variation of this type of signal.
+It has the Horni design, but has no manufacturer name stamped or embossed that I can find.
+The original wiring was plastic-coated, rather than the older cloth style, but the feed wires into the light were cloth.
+There is a 2″ steel elbow at the top, indicating that it was mounted on an overhead mast.
+It was configured as a 3-way signal, with one of the four sides covered by cast aluminum “blanks” (see photo on left).
+To my surprise, there were lenses, reflectors, and light bulbs on all four sides.
+All lenses are Kopp No. 27 (see photo on right).

 Special thanks with this restoration goes out to several people, including: